 Choose a vendor that has vast experience with ERP projects and can deliver the best software solutions for your business.
-Partner with a reputable software vendor that offers the deployment method you prefer, whether it’s cloud-based or on-site.
+Partner with a reputable software vendor that offers the deployment method you prefer, whether it’s cloud-based or web-based.

 Avoid vendors that offer standardized solutions and those that have software limitations.
 Your ERP system should grow as your business grows.
 And your ERP vendor must be able to provide support through this growth as well.